 For bids other than construction bids, the same withdrawal procedures shall be followed.

-The Chief of Procurement or the Director of Engineering will review the request to withdraw and make a determination based on the evidence provided in accordance with §2.2-4330.
+The Director of Procurement or the Chief Engineer will review the request to withdraw and make a determination based on the evidence provided in accordance with §2.2-4330.